 We’ve known that United plans to open two more Polaris Lounges this year, in Houston and Los Angeles.

 We’ve known that the Houston Polaris Lounge is expected to open this summer, though we now have an exact date.
-As noted by The Points Guy, the United Polaris Lounge Houston will be opening on Friday, June 29, 2018.
+The United Polaris Lounge Houston will be opening on Friday, June 29, 2018.
 The lounge will be located in Terminal E, and is expected to be quite a bit smaller than the Polaris Lounges they’ve recently opened at SFO and EWR.
 I’ll be curious to see how the experience compares, given that Houston is a huge hub for United, so I’m not sure if they’ll offer fewer amenities, or what.

 The Polaris Lounge Houston will be open to all same day United longhaul business class passengers, as well as other Star Alliance first and business class passengers traveling nonstop out of Houston to a longhaul destination.
 This lounge isn’t open to elite members, though.